cydrobolt/polr/README.md

 A URL Shortner with simple API

-Polr App (Self-hosted) is currently on hold while a stable version of the PaaS (platform-as-a-service) site is developed. (http://polr.cf) If you would like to contribute to Polr PaaS, please email Cydrobolt or join on on IRC, #polr on Freenode.
+Polr App (Self-hosted) is currently on hold while a stable version of the PaaS (platform-as-a-service) site is developed. (http://polr.cf) If you would like to contribute to Polr PaaS, or view its code, please switch to the "PaaS-DevLatest" git branch. https://github.com/Cydrobolt/polr